-She approached for an embrace similar to the one she had seen him gift her mother.
-What she didn't expect was for Louis-Charles to sweep her off the floor, hold her by the underside of her thighs, and shower her in kisses.
+She approached for an embrace similar to the one she saw him gift her mother.
+What she didn't expect was for Louis-Charles to sweep her off her feet, hold her by the thighs, and shower her with kisses.
 "Oh, Birdie!
 What a pretty little thing you've become.
 I could just eat you up," he cooed.
 He punctuated his last statement with a small nip behind her ear, hidden from her parents and Dinah.

-As a child, Birdie was no stranger to cuddles with her father, but she noticed a few fair differences between his and her great-great-uncle's:
+As a child, Birdie was no stranger to cuddles with her father, but she couldn't help noticing a few fair differences between his and her great-great-uncle's:

 Oswald's face would always be clean-shaven; the harsh stubble of Louis-Charles' scraped against her cheeks.

 Oswald's fingertips would never stray from the appropriate areas; Louis-Charles' squeezed at her hips and calves.

 Finished with his exhibition, he settled Birdie onto his left hipbone – much like a slave would with their own child during picking hours.
 His neck was red from his exertions.
 He claimed, "You ought to be proud of how lovely your darling girl is.
 Her beauty should be talked about from here to Pikesville!"